janih/playn_project/README.md

-#PlayN Maven Project#
+#PlayN Maven project#

 This is a sample [PlayN](http://code.google.com/p/playn/) Maven project.
-Created with Maven PlayN archetype.
+Created with Maven archetype.

 ##Running the sample game##